trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-mp4-writing-telemetry-trak.md

 * version (1-byte specification): default `0` (meets our requirements), if version is 1 then date and duration values are 8 bytes in length
 * flags (3-byte space): always set to `0`
 * number of entries (32-bit integer): number of entries in the sample descriptions that follow.
-* sample description table: An array of sample descriptions
+* sample description table: An array of sample descriptions;

 The sample description table looks as follows;